COMING HOME: ART AND THE GREAT HUNGER

 This exhibition explores the reality of maintaining beauty standards at court in the eighteenth century.
 It introduces Dublin Castle as the stage on which members of – and visitors to – the viceregal court would flaunt their ability to follow and execute changing trends from London and Paris at that time.
 The advantages of being fashion-forward determined social status, but the personal cost was high.
 From toxic concoctions of lipstick to shape-enhancing corsets, this exhibition focuses on make-up, hair, hygiene and both ladies’ and men’s fashion.
 It shines a light on the age-old human action of presenting oneself at an occasion and asks a question that is as simple as it is elusive: if beauty is in the eye of the beholder – is it worth it?

-Curated by Laura Fitzachary and Bronagh Dempsey, Tour Guides/Information and Education Officers, Dublin Castle.
+Curated by Laura Fitzachary and Bronagh Dempsey, Tour Guides and Information Officers, Dublin Castle.

 BURNING BOOKS, JUNE 1922: